 b) The Mid and Final Probation Review form will guide you on the areas you should monitor and act as a record of your discussion with the member of staff.

-c)The completed form should be returned to your local HR team.
+c)The completed form should be returned to the HR Staff Hub via the HR Portal.

 If you do not undertake these reviews, the member of staff will be automatically confirmed in post at the end of their probation period.